the flickering flame-effect neon

 Foulke's tubes were probaby very nasty and flickery when operated at low current, and rather short-lived.
 So, fast-forward to 1962, and Kayatt introduces a horrid flicker-effect novelty lamp, citing Foulke's patent as prior art, and using a barium azide process to enhance the unstable glow by making the electron work-function uniform over the entire cathode surface.
 It seems that; that which once produced a uniform glow now produces an unstable glow.

 The black barium cathodes in the flicker-effect neon certainly do help to ensure an unstable glow.
 That this technique was essential-enough to pay a royalty on it however is somewhat doubtful, as the flickering flickery-thing-effect voltage regulator attests.
 Also note, by taking a selection of pin-electrode mains-indicator neons (with integral series resistor), that every now and then, one will be found in which the cathode-glow coverage is incomplete.
-That means that the tube is not-quite working in the anomalous-conduction mode, for which reason the glow may be unstable, causing the lamp to flicker annoyingly.
+That means that the tube is not-quite working in the anomalous-conduction mode, for which reason the glow can be unstable, causing the lamp to flicker annoyingly.

 US Pat.
 No. 1965588, T. E. Foulke, 1934.
 Electrode coatings for cathode glow lamps.